From Passive Program to Marketing Main Event: Is Your Free Trial Ready for Prime-Time?

 From back pocket offer to main event

-Consequently, many trials weren’t designed to be marketing programs at all.
+Consequently, many free trials weren’t designed to be trial marketing programs at all.
 They consisted of a trial request page which triggered a short-term product license.
 The trialist’s email was added to company’s promotional email distribution which regularly spammed them with well intentions, but likely irrelevant information.
 The trialists received no guidance, no self-help tools, and no support—and thus, they didn’t buy.
-It was a self-fulfilling prophesy: the single most important factor in trial success is ongoing, relevant engagement.
+It was a self-fulfilling prophesy: the single most important factor in free trial success is ongoing, relevant engagement.

-But as the trial moves to center stage, it is becoming the primary way a prospect can experience a software product.
+But as the free trial moves to center stage, it is becoming the primary way a prospect can experience a software product.
 The free trial has the potential to become your best salesperson — recommending a personalized journey that will resonate most with a prospect, guiding them through each deployment step, and helping them calculate the ROI they can achieve.

-Is your trial ready for the spotlight?
+Is your free trial ready for the spotlight?

 Trials were the original digital sales tool and the good news is—they are perfect for a digital and virtual world.
 But we all know that digital workflows need to be well-built and frequently tested.
 That’s because: